sketch-hq/get-sketch-logs/README.md

 ## Options

 Adjust the `1h` to whatever period best covers the investigated incident time.
-The parameter can be set in
+The parameter can be set in:

 - `m` - minutes
 - `h` - hours